|

 Lower Dam.
 Expert

-opinion suggests it may be a Ransomes and Rapier from around 1930 when the
+opinion eventually suggested it was be a Ransomes and Rapier B3443/1904 when the

-dam height was raised.
-However a February 2012 report states it has been
+dam height was raised fro the second time.
+However a February 2012 report

 scrapped and replaced with a more modern device.